-Believed to be a Glenfarclas 28 Year Old, this whisky is a fine example of what the East of Scotland has to offer, and hails from one of the country’s few remaining independent distilleries.
+Thought to be from one of the most famous independent distilleries in Scotland, this whisky is a fine example of what the East of Scotland has to offer.

-An ambitiously adventurous dram, it’s the perfect pairing with a true Scottish legend, pioneer of adventurous spirit and East Coast native: Robert Louis Stevenson.
+An ambitiously adventurous dram, it’s the perfect pairing with a true Scottish legend, pioneer of dauntless spirit, and East Coast native: Robert Louis Stevenson.
 One of the most translated authors of all time, Stevenson’s works have been widely admired amongst the literary community since early in his career.

 His best known works Treasure Island and The Strange Case of Dr. Jekyll and Mr. Hyde provoke readers’ imaginations with bold ideas and strong characters – much like the delicious whisky chosen to represent the author!

-Always one to forge his own path, and enternally charming with it, Robert Louis Stevenson shares many qualities with Glenfarclas – one of Speyside’s most exciting distilleries.
+Always one to forge his own path, and eternally charming with it, Robert Louis Stevenson shares many qualities with this sensational dram!

 Ardbeg 1993 - Rudyard Kipling

-Rich, peaty and mysterious, the Ardbeg 21 Year Old expression is deeply complex, and was chosen to represent Rudyard Kipling.
-Hailed as a game-changer in short story writing, he was not only the first ever English-language winner of the Nobel Prize for Literature, but also also its youngest ever recipient.
+Rich, peaty and mysterious, the Ardbeg 21 Year Old expression is deeply complex and was chosen to represent Rudyard Kipling.
+Hailed as a game-changer in short story writing, he was not only the first ever English-language winner of the Nobel Prize for Literature, but also its youngest ever recipient.

-Considered a controversial figure for his political stance and literary representation of the British Empire, Kipling is most widely known for his children’s novel The Jungle Book.
+Considered a controversial figure for his right-wing political stance and his literary representation of the British Empire, Kipling is most widely known for his children’s novel The Jungle Book.

-To represent Kipling’s time in Asia and Africa: perhaps hints of spice, maritime notes, a sense of the exotic and enigmatic.
-Check!
+His love for the outdoors is highlighted through the earthy, woody flavours that are present in the whisky.
+To represent Kipling’s time in Asia and Africa there are hints of spice, maritime notes, and a sense of the exotic and enigmatic.

-This richly peaty whisky is intriguing and enchanting.
-It tells a story in one short sip – we can’t think of a better dram to represent the great Rudyard Kipling.
+This richly peaty Islay whisky is intriguing and enchanting.
+It tells a story in one short sip – we can’t think of a better dram to represent Rudyard Kipling.